DipFlip/publication_list/README.md

 pip install -r requirements.txt
 ```
 ## Usage
-- Put authors and Google Scholar links in a csv file like the included `input.csv`
+- Put authors and links to websites containing their publication lists in a csv file, like the included `input.csv`
 - Run `python publication_list.py input.csv`
 - Results are saved in `output.txt`